|Freshman and Sophomore Years||

 - Make an appointment with the Pre-Law Advisor to discuss any specific questions or obstacles.

 - Mark your calendar to attend the Law School Fair and speak with recruiters.

 - Follow up on letters of recommendation to ensure they have been sent.

-- Meet with Pre-Law Director as needed, and submit personal statements and essays for review.
+- Meet with Pre-Law Advisor as needed, and submit personal statements and essays for review.